-Launched in 2008, James Madison University offers a single interdisciplinary undergraduate engineering degree program built upon project-based learning and community engagement.
-Built upon a rich liberal arts foundation, the program focuses on sustainable design, project management, complex systems analysis, and features eight semesters of authentic engineering projects, including a year-long sophomore project, and multi-semester capstone.
+Since 2008, James Madison University has offered an interdisciplinary undergraduate engineering degree program emphasizing project-based learning and community engagement.
+Supported by a rich liberal arts foundation, the program focuses on sustainable design, project management, complex systems analysis, and features extended work on authentic engineering projects, including a year-long sophomore project, and multi-semester capstone.

 Our department is known for its undergraduate mentoring, and we rely on faculty-student collaboration for departmental innovation.
 With over 500 students, sixteen faculty, and six staff members, our department’s mission is to nurture project-ready engineers who better industry, society, and the planet through responsible innovation.Why We're In KEEN